-Prerequisite: 6 credits in French at the 2000 level or FOLK/MUSI: 6 credits in Folklore and/or MUSI (excluding performances music courses).
+6 credits in French at the 2000 level or FOLK/MUSI: 6 credits in Folklore and/or MUSI (excluding performances music courses).

-An introduction to French traditional folk song in North America with an emphasis on its evolution in Acadia, Quebec and elsewhere in French Canada, as well as Louisiana.Students enrolled in the course as FRNC3106 must write their assignments in French.
+Crosslisted with FOLK3106 and MUS3106.
+An introduction to French traditional folk song in North America with an emphasis on its evolution in Acadia, Quebec and elsewhere in French Canada, as well as Louisiana.
+Students enrolled in the course as FRNC3106 must write their assignments in French.
 Students registered as MUSI or FOLK have the option to write their assignments in English or French.